basetenlabs/truss-examples/07-high-performance-dynamic-batching/README.md

 To deploy this as a normal Truss, ensure you have the Truss CLI installed and configured.
 Then, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the repository directory and build the Truss using the command `truss up`.
+2. Navigate to the repository directory and build the Truss using the command `truss push --publish`.
 3. Once the build completes, deploy the Truss to your desired environment.

 ## Configuration